-It’s 4am and I’m wide awake, coming round with a start in a hot motel in Mariposa, my first thought being “She did it!”
+It’s 4 am, and I’m wide awake, coming round with a start in a hot motel in Mariposa, my first thought is “She did it!”

-Ella, my 13 year old daughter, is sleeping in the bed next to me like only a teenager could, a sleep so deep only an earthquake (or a blast of Two Door Cinema Club) could break, and she deserves it; last night she was sleeping on El Cap, having climbed Tangerine Trip over 4 hit days and nights.
-If there’s any teenager on the planet who deserves to sleep in today it’s Ella.
+Ella, my 13-year-old daughter, is sleeping in the bed next to me like only a teenager could sleep so deep only an earthquake could break, and she deserves it; last night she was sleeping on El Cap, having climbed Tangerine Trip over four hit days and nights.
+If there’s any teenager on the planet who deserves to sleep in today, it’s Ella.

-I’m sure for everyone who thinks its amazing that someone so young could find the strength to climbed El Cap (both mental and physical - as she had to jumar free hanging ropes for 700 metres), there will be those that will be appalled that a father would risk his child’s life in such away.
-To be honest I find myself seeing it from both sides, and this adventure has been one of great soul searching and stress, as well as laugher and moments that made me want it cry with joy.
+I’m sure for everyone who thinks it’s amazing that someone so young could find the strength to climb El Cap, there will be those that will be appalled that a father would risk his child’s life in such away.
+To be honest, I find myself seeing it from both sides, and this adventure has been one of considerable soul searching and stress, as well as laughter and moments that made me want to cry with joy.

 I guess I should start at the beginning.

 My first reaction was “Why not?”
-Having climbed it nearly twenty times (soloed it 3 times, climbed it in 18 hours, spent 11 days doing it its hardest route, and nearly two months hanging from it) I thought I knew enough to keep her safe.
+Having climbed it nearly twenty times (soloed it three times, climbed it in 18 hours, spent 11 days doing it its hardest route, and almost two months hanging from it), I thought I knew enough to keep her safe.
 Also having climbed it with two people with disabilities (Karen Darke and Phil Packer) I also understood just what was possible.
-When you’ve seen a woman do four thousand pull ups, and use only her arms (and nerve) to climb El Cap, you know that it would be easier for a 13 year old - well physically at least (if not easy).
+When you’ve seen a woman do four thousand pull ups, and use only her arms (and nerve) to climb El Cap, you know that it would be easier for a 13-year-old - well physically at least.

 But Ella is persistent, and now when we went climbing she would want to learn how to jumar, how to abseil, ask me how she would go to the toilet ‘when we’ (not ‘if we’) climbed El Cap.

-Very soon her mum (my long suffering ex wife) said “What’s this about Ella climbing El Cap?”, to which I relied “oh it’s just a faze - she’s soon forget about it”, thinking that at 13 she’d soon be thinking more about boys then big walls.
+Very soon her mum (my long suffering ex-wife) said “What’s this about Ella climbing El Cap?”, to which I replied, “oh it’s just a phase - she’ll soon forget about it”, thinking that at 13 she’d soon be thinking more about boys then big walls.

 She had made it her goal to climb El Cap, and I realised that to let her down was something I couldn’t do.
 I had to make it happen, not matter what it took.

-In life if you set out with purpose to doing something amazing you invariably find that circumstance will lend a hand (always lived by that moto “Act boldly and unseen forces will come to your aid”).
-The first thing was a talented film maker called Ian Burton got in touch with an idea for a film about climbing El Cap with an ex Royal Marine sniper called Aldo Kain, seeing how someone like that (a trained killer!) would get on on a wall.
+In life, if you set out with the purpose of doing something amazing you invariably find that circumstance will lend a hand (always lived by that motto “Act boldly and unseen forces will come to your aid”).
+The first thing was a talented film maker called Ian Burton got in touch with an idea for a TV program about climbing El Cap with an ex Royal Marine sniper named Aldo Kain, seeing how someone like that (a trained killer!) would get on on a wall.
 “How about we took Ella along as well?”
 I suggested, and so the idea was born.
 Better still Ian could cover all the costs of the trip (I had yet to work out how to pay for me, Ella and Paul to climb El Cap).

-A date was set, and we started to train with more focus, Ella learning how to pass knots, wall safety, aiding, self rescue, cleaning pitches.
+A date set, we started to train with more focus, Ella learning how to pass knots, wall safety, aiding, self-rescue, cleaning pitches.
 She would have to miss some school and permission was granted (now that’s what I call a progressive school!).
 The months turned to weeks and then days before we were due to go.

 As you can imagine, although she put on a brave face, I knew Ella was deeply disappointed.